 As a culinary-focused product development agency, it’s CCD Innovation’s mission to reinvent the way people engage with food.
 “As food scientists, we challenge ourselves to see, taste, and experience food in new ways, so we can break through the creative barriers and invent products that are truly revolutionary,” says Ruth.
 “However, creativity comes with boundaries.
 Experimenting can be endless when it comes to developing a new food or beverage product.”
 So, in an effort to step up their operational efficiency, the team set out to verify that they were charging for their services proportionally to the hours they put in.
 But to do that, they needed a time tracking tool.
 That’s where Harvest comes in.

-Like a good pair of glasses.
+Insights as clear as a good pair of glasses

 The biggest obstacle CCD Innovation had to overcome was a lack of operational data.
 They had some assumptions about their business—how long certain kinds of projects took, how much they needed to budget for each—but not a lot of real data to verify those gut feelings were accurate.
 “Our work is all fee-based,” says Ruth.
 “At the same time, we need a framework for determining our fees.
 Then we need to verify it by seeing how much time we actually spend.”
 She adds: “Once we adopted Harvest, we had a much clearer idea of how much time we spent doing specific kinds of tasks.”

 Ruth was familiar with Harvest from years of running small businesses that billed on an hourly basis.
 “What I like about the platform is that you can treat a project like a party and only invite the people you want.
 You get to choose what they see and interact with without having to open up the entire system to them.”
 This is especially useful at a company like CCD Innovation, where there are quite a few cross-functional teams—in their case, the Culinary department, Project Management, Marketing Communications, Business Development, and Accounting.